 Join Iowa Natural Heritage Foundation, City of Marion Parks & Recreation and Trees Forever for a winter walk and workday in the woods.

 We'll kick the day off with a guided walk through the Faulkes Heritage Woods, a 100-acre woodland winding along Indian Creek.
 After, we'll work together to clear Japanese barberry - an invasive species - to help native plants thrive.
-We'll head to QDogs BBQ after the event to grab a bite and toast to a morning well-spent.
 An RSVP is requested.

 About Faulkes Heritage Woods